 10. What else is needed?
 You will need standard wall switches or timer switches to turn them on.
 There are several types available.
-You can view the switch options when you checkout with A Trendy Home.
+You can view the switch options when you checkout.

 11. What is the warranty on the QuietCool fans?
-QuietCool Fans have a 10 year warranty (3 years on the QC HV-1000) and all QuietCool fans (except for the QC-HV-1000) are made in the USA!
+QuietCool Fans have a 10 year warranty are fans are made in the USA!

 12. What maintenance is required on the QuietCool fans Absolutely none!
 The motor has lifetime lubrication.
 There are no motorized damper doors or belts that could wear out over time.

 13. How can I buy the QuietCool Fan Systems?
 You may purchase the QuietCool whole house fan system online QuietCool Fan Store or by calling phone toll free (877) 667-4663 between the hours of 8:00 AM and 8:00 PM, PST, A knowledgeable and friendly representative will gladly answer all of your questions and help you with your order.
 We accept VISA, MASTER CARD, AMEX, DISCOVER and Now PAYPAL.